alw1746/RPI-LCD-STM32/README.md

 Wiring diagram:
   ![LCD_STM32 wiring](/images/Schematic.png)

-The USB serial port adapter is only used for debug output.
+The FTDI USB-serial port adapter is only used for debug output.
 The Serial port must be redirected to Serial1 in the application
 sketches:
   #define Serial Serial1